 Platforms: Windows, PS4, Xbox One

-Another fictional take on a real part of Japanese history, Sekiro: Shadows Die Twice casts you as a shinobi living during the Sengoku period.
+Another fictional take on a real part of Japanese history, Sekiro: Shadows Die Twice casts you as a shinobi living during the turbulent Sengoku period.

 Nioh